 The Council's corporate plan feeds into the preparation of budgets and is accompanied by the Medium Term Financial Plan (MTFP), which includes the Capital Strategy and Treasury Management Strategy.
-Executive Councillors receive regular updates on performance and budget, e.g. via regular portfolio holder meetings with heads of service and operational managers and formal quarterly budget management reporting to the Executive Committee.
+Executive Councillors receive regular updates on performance and budget, e.g. via regular portfolio holder meetings with Directors/Assistant Directors and Heads of Service and formal quarterly budget management reporting to the Executive Committee.

-Core Principle 5 - Developing the Authority's capacity, including the capability of its leadership and the individuals within it the officers responsible for Councillor development to progress all development related issues.
+Core Principle 5 - Developing the Authority's capacity, including the capability of its leadership and the individuals within it

+The Council provides a programme of learning and development for councillors that includes a comprehensive induction programme for new councillors.
+Development representatives from each political group meet with the officers responsible for Councillor development to progress all development related issues.
 At this meeting Councillor development needs are identified, and events planned to meet those needs.
-During 2021/22, training sessions were held on a range of topics, although the programme was still affected by the COVID-19 pandemic.
+During 2022/23, training sessions and briefings were held on a wide range of topics, with the programme recovering from the impact of the COVID-19 pandemic.